 Thereafter, the employer is entitled to decide whether the employee will be dismissed with or without notice.
 If termination is carried out by the employer without notice, the employee will be entitled to full indemnity compensation.

-Should the employer choose to terminate the employment contract with a notice period, the following guidelines must be followed:
+Should the employer choose to terminate the employment contract with a notice period, the following notice period in Greece guidelines must be followed:

 | Tenure | Notice Period |